Updated for 2017!

-Dates have not been set yet for the Early Morning Magic program, but it will involve one hour and 15 minutes of park time before opening with three rides and a breakfast buffet.
+Of it’s being offered, the Early Morning Magic program will involve one hour and 15 minutes of park time before opening with three rides and a breakfast buffet.
 The rides are The Many Adventures of Winnie the Pooh, Seven Dwarfs Mine Train and Peter Pan’s Flight.
-This will cost $69 for adults and $49 for children.
+This cost $69 for adults and $49 for children in 2016.

 Disney is providing lots of way for you to visit the parks without huge crowds, but it will cost you extra, and a fair amount extra at that.

 You may have days when you just can not wake up super early without a child (or adult!
 I’m thinking of you, dear husband) committing mutiny.
 It’s not the end of the world to sleep in.
 So you miss a few rides…you can make up for it later with a good attitude and a rested body.